Alopecia, the new drugs that save hair (but not in all cases) – breaking latest news-breakinglatest.news-Breaking Latest News

 The therapies

-The more extensive alopecia areata is, the more difficult it responds to therapy.
+The more extensive the alopecia areata is, the more difficult it responds to therapy.
 Although there are different therapies that can be prescribed by the specialist (corticosteroids, anthralin, topical immunotherapy) and which must be followed for about 12 months before seeing a result, definitive healing is never achieved.
 “This disease can recur over time – says Piraccini -.
-Current treatments have as a goal block the attack of the immune system and stimulate hair regrowth, a strategy that works especially for people with milder forms (i.e. about less than 50% hair loss).
-But with the arrival of a new class of medicines, Janus kinase inhibitors (or JAK inhibitors)Let’s hope we can do better.”
-Recently the publication of two important studies in the scientific journal New England Journal of Medicine led to the approval by the European Medicines Agency (EMA) of baricitinibthe first of this “family” of medicines (others in the category are in the final stages of experimentation): 40% of the 1,200 adult patients with severe alopecia areata treated at 36 weeks achieved 80% scalp coverage and 75% made it up to 90%.
+Current treatments have as a goal block the attack of the immune system and stimulate hair regrowth, a strategy that works especially for people with milder forms (ie about less than 50% hair loss).
+But with the arrival of a new class of medicines, Janus kinase inhibitors (or JAK inhibitors), we hope to be able to do better».
+Recently the publication of two important studies in the scientific journal New England Journal of Medicine led to the approval by the European Medicines Agency (EMA) of baricitinibthe first of this “family” of medicines (others in the category are in the final phase of experimentation): 40% of the 1,200 adult patients with severe alopecia areata treated at 36 weeks achieved 80% coverage of the scalp and 75% made it up to 90%.

 Patients awaiting recognition (and exemptions)